aljedaxi/zettel/pages/diagnosing the system.md

   > if each of a thousand letters involves data handling by a desk researcher ... it might take ten days at a hundred letters a day.
 But of course the whole job could be done in an hour or two inside a computerized system
 	-
 	  > If we look on [[technology]] as ... a [[variety]] generator, and not simply as a producer of artifacts, then our regulatory capability is enhanced
--
+- Our Resource Bargain is backlog grooming: you must accomplish these things -